Scottish Justice Fellowship 2021/2022

 • Fellowships are intended for those who are not holding permanent academic or other full-time employment, who have recently completed, or are near to submission of, their PhD.
 Applicants will only be eligible to apply if they will have submitted their PhD by the commencement of the Fellowship ( indicative start will be mid December 2021) or if their PhD has been awarded a maximum of 18 months before the start of the Fellowships (indicative mid June 2020).
 Any absence in consequence of family related leave (e.g. maternity, paternity, parental and adoption leave) or sickness absence in consequence of a disability (within the meaning of the Equality Act 2010) should not be taken into account in calculating these time periods.

-• Successful candidates will be expected to provide either a confirmation from their supervisor that their PhD will be submitted by mid December 2021, or confirmation of the date of PhD award, prior to any formal award of Fellowship.
+• Successful candidates will be expected to provide either a confirmation from their supervisor that their PhD will be submitted before they commence the fellowship (anticipated to be mid December 2021), or if they have already successfully completed their PhD, confirmation of the date of award of PhD.
+This will be requested prior to any formal award of Fellowship.

 Students from all Universities are eligible to apply, however, a PhD directly related to matters of crime and justice in Scotland is a necessary criteria for application.